Privacy

 80538 Munich

-Below we inform you about all cookies used on our website, their purpose and the respective storage period.
+Below, we provide information about all cookies used on our website, their purpose, and their respective storage duration.

 Provider: www.museum-franken.de // Name: CookieConsent

-Purpose: Saves the user's consent status for cookies on the current domain.
+Purpose: Stores the user’s consent status for cookies on the current domain.

 Provider: cdn.eye-able.com // Name: eaIntro

-Purpose: Used to save the settings for the website's accessibility widget.
-This helps people with e.g. visual impairments to find their way around the website.
+Purpose: Used to save the settings for the website’s accessibility widget.
+This helps people with, for example, visual impairments navigate the website.

 II) Statistical purposes